bestadamdagoat/pringles-bot/README.md

      - Your catchall is your domain (ex. github.com) not a full email (like adam@github.com).
 7. You are now ready to run the bot!
      - Make sure to agree to cookies when running the bot.

+## COMMON ISSUES + FIXES
+NOTE: This will not always be up to date, and I will not add uncommon issues to this list.
+If you want an up-to-date list of fixes, click [here](https://github.com/bestadamdagoat/pringles-bot/issues?q=is%3Aissue+is%3Aclosed).

+- from unknown error: cannot read manifest https://github.com/bestadamdagoat/pringles-bot/issues/10